ANDALUCÍA - ALMERÍA - MOJÁCAR - CHIRINGUITO MANACA

 past the Torre del Pirulico, winding around the Big house on the mountain top.
 You will see stunning scenery on the drive; with due caution, it is perfectly passable by car.

-When you reach the end of the road, you will be at Playa del Sombrerico and Chiringuito Manaca. (it is about 4km from Playa Macenas to Playa Sombrerico).
+When you reach the end of the road, you will be at Playa del Sombrerico and Chiringuito Manaca.
+(It is about 4km from Playa Macenas to Playa Sombrerico).
 Most visitors find this beach by taking the same route.
 It is reasonably full of cars in July or August and very empty at other times of the year.

 Open from 10 am to 8 pm, the thing to eat here is